Sustainability, Open Science & Public Engagement

 Sustainability is not only environmental—it’s also social.
 Our choices aim to empower individuals and include all communities:

-We are also working to integrate friendly spaces, rest areas, and accessibility solutions for diverse attendee needs, in coordination with the inclusivity committee (see Inclusivity).
+We also provide friendly spaces, rest areas, and accessibility solutions for diverse attendee needs, in coordination with the inclusivity committee (see Inclusivity).

 Promoting Open Science & Transparent Knowledge